Apply to ACO EarShot

 • There are no age restrictions; applicants should be composers/artists at the early stages of their professional orchestral careers.

-• Composers selected to participate in any previous EarShot Reading, including ACO’s Whitaker and Underwood Readings held in NYC, are ineligible.
+• Composers selected to participate in any previous EarShot Reading are ineligible.

 Application Instructions

-• Applicants may submit one work for this opportunity.
-Applicants may not submit multiple scores.
+• Applicants may submit one work for each opportunity.
+Applicants may not submit multiple scores for either opportunity.

-• Compositions that include MIDI, digital technology, amplification, and/or sound reinforcement will not be considered.
+• Compositions that include MIDI, digital technology, amplification, and/or sound reinforcement will be considered on a case-by-case basis.

-• Concertos and vocal works are not eligible.
+• Concertos, vocal works, and works for string orchestra, woodwind, or brass ensemble are not eligible.

 • Do not submit recordings.